paulipa/sico-wiki/services/ingame-services/mining-fleets.md

 ## Fleet system
 The fleeting system in EVE is a game mechanism that makes it easier to maneuver several players at the same time, provide fleet broadcasts and boost the other fleet members.
 Fleets can be created at any time for any reason by any pilots.
 Different settings are used to allow different access types for other players to the fleet.

 A fleet can only have one boss who determines he access settings and is able to change the MOTD message of the fleet.
-Besides of the boss there can be several players in commander positions that are able to manipulate the players bellow them.
+Besides the boss there can be several players in commander positions that are able to manipulate the players below them.

 ## Fleet hierarchy
-A fleet has three different layers in it but not all of them has to be used.
+A fleet has three different layers in it but not all of them have to be used.
 One fleet can hold up to 256 pilots.
-On top of te fleet layers is the fleet commander (fleet) position.
-Bellow the fleet commander there can be up to 5 different wing commanders (wings).
+On top of the fleet layers is the fleet commander (fleet) position.
+Below the fleet commander there can be up to 5 different wing commanders (wings).
 Again under each wing there can be up to 5 different squad commanders (squads) while each of these squads holds unlimited amount of players, up to the fleets maximum capacity.
-Each of the players holding a commander position is able to maneuver all of the members bellow themselves.
-This means that the fleet commander is able to warp the whole fleet of 256 players at same time while the wing commanders are able to warp only a total of 51 pilots (all the players in the 5 squads bellow him + him/herself).
+Each of the players holding a commander position is able to maneuver all of the members below themselves.
+This means that the fleet commander is able to warp the whole fleet of 256 players at same time while the wing commanders are able to warp only a total of 51 pilots (all the players in the 5 squads below him + him/herself).

 When creating a new fleet the fleet only contains the minimum setup to host one squad of members which is: One fleet commander, one wing commander and one squad commander the member squad.
 The player holding the fleet boss status is able to create more wings and squads if needed.